About Sonya Sanmateu, LCSW, CEDS

 -

-Formally trained in Cognitive Processing Therapy (CPT) and Dialectical Behavior Therapy (DBT), with specialized skills in trauma processing, emotion regulation, and mindfulness.
+Formally trained in Cognitive Processing Therapy (CPT) and Dialectical Behavior Therapy (DBT), with specialized experience supporting trauma processing, emotion regulation, and mindfulness.

-Extensive clinical experience applying Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) in treatment settings.
+Extensive clinical experience applying Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) within eating disorder treatment settings.

-Integrates insight-oriented, depth-informed approaches to explore underlying patterns and promote lasting change.
+Integrates insight-oriented, depth-informed approaches to explore underlying patterns and support meaningful, lasting change.

 -